vadistic/crypto-tracker/README.md

 ## Comments

-### vite
+### build

-- Wanted to use vite & esbuild for dev :)
+- Wanted to try out vite & esbuild for dev :)
-- Plaintext api token - for some reason vite does not load .env?
+- For some reason vite does not load .env - so token is in plaintext :(

 ### ad specification

-- Bare-metal styled-components for training purposes - some ui lib would be nicer
+- Basic/ bare-metal styled-components for practice - some ui lib would be way nicer
-- Refreshing all widgets together, because it's more efficient
+- Fetching all widget data together - it's more efficient
-- Loading state only after adding new widget, I do not see point of wall of spinners
+- Loading spinner only after adding new widget - I do not see point of wall of spinners
-- Refresh every 10 seconds (because that's best api can do)
+- Refresh every 10 seconds (that's the cache-control on cryptocompare API)

 ### not perfect

-- Not sure about redux-saga conventions (it's kind of custom here)
+- Not sure about redux-saga conventions - so I did it a bit thunk-style
-- Error handling could probably use some more love
+- Error handling could use some more love
-- Searchable select with `react-select` because it's a lot of work to build custom select
+- Select with `react-select` - it's a lot of work to build custom select

-### TODO

-- fetch only single item after adding new tracker item